top of page

 History of domestic cameras as seen in advertisements from Showa 10 to 40 (昭和10〜40年広告にみる国産カメラの歴史 / Kokusan kamera no rekishi)

-Obviously this is a Japanese book (by Ars Camera), which I've seen advertised for sale on various Japanese auction sites (albeit long after the item has sold).
+Obviously this is a Japanese language book (by Ars Camera), which I've seen advertised for sale on various Japanese auction sites (albeit long after the item has sold).
 Fortunately one such listing randomly included a page of Taiyodo Koki advertisements (2x Beautyflex Ds, a Beautyflex S, Super 35 (which can be viewed here), and 2x Canters.
 It looks like it might be a decent book, but getting hold of one outside of Japan is tricky.
-At the time of writing (July 2023), the typical selling price is around £25.00 (plus shipping), which makes it relatively inexpensive.
+Last seen on eBay in July 2023, the typical selling price was around £25.00 (plus shipping), which makes it relatively inexpensive.
 But then again, citations on Camera-wiki would suggest there are just two pages for Taiyodo Koki, so that makes it kind-of expensive.

-* All prices quoted are from Abebooks.co.uk, and correct as of Christmas 2021.
+* All prices quoted are from Abebooks.co.uk, and correct as of September 2024.

-I would be very happy if anyone reading this page has a copy of "the History of the Japanese Camera", and would be kind enough to email me a scan of page 104 (and any other pages that mention Taiyodo Koki, or the Beauty Camera Company, but I suspect there are none).
+I would be very appreciative if anyone reading this page has a copy of "the History of the Japanese Camera", and is willing to kindly email me a scan or clear photograph of page 104 to TaiyodoBear@gmail.com.

 bottom of page